- Altitude: 1300 - 2000 meters

-- Located in Jaen and San Ignacio, Cajamarca (Northern Peru)
+- Region: Located in Jean and San Ignacio, Cajamarca (Northern Peru)

 CENFROCAFE spans the lush provinces of Jaen and San Ignacio in northern Peru.
 The cooperative was founded in 1999 with 220 small-scale coffee farmers in eleven community-based associations.
 Nearly ten years after their founding, CENFROCAFE served approximately 2,000 farmers in over 80 organizations located in twelve districts within the region of Cajamarca.